Gordon Ramsay Says You Should NEVER Order This When You're Out To Eat

-Ahead of the premiere of Gordon Ramsay’s new U.S. TV show The F Word, Town & Country asked the chef for some restaurant dining tips.
+Ahead of the May 30 premier of Gordon Ramsay’s new show The F Word, Town & Country asked the chef for some restaurant dining tips.
 That’s when he revealed what, in his opinion, is the one thing you should never order when you go out to eat.
 According to Ramsay, we should try and stay away from the soup du jour.
 He suggests asking what the restaurant's soup du jour was yesterday before hearing the soup special for today because as he put it, “It may be the case that it’s the soup du month.”

 Advertisement